fluent/fluentd-docs-gitbook/configuration/buffer-section.md

   </buffer>
 </match>

-# Tag chunk key: events will be separated per tags
+# Tag chunk key: The events will be grouped into chunks by tag.

 11:59:30 web.access {"key1":"yay","key2":100}  --|
                                                  |---> CHUNK_A